En-8/brew-book/project-plan.md

 - [ ] Review and create plan items from Checkpoint 2 and peer review 1 feedback
 - [ ] Add additional unit tests for brew and user dao in response to instructor feedback
 - [ ] Decide which API to consume
+- [ ] Add bootstrap styling to jsp's

 # Week 8
 - [ ] Integration with chosen API